Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 OR<br>
 `bundle exec rails server -b 0.0.0.0`<br>

+---
 > zapisz jak zatrzymać (sigkill) - htop > kill -9 PROCESS_ID_NO<br>
+---

 3. See your app running

-Go to your EC2 Public IP
+Go to your EC2 Public IP.<br>
-See the Rails splash screen.
+See the Rails splash screen.<br>
+Your nginx.conf file is setup for http connections only.<br>

 4. (optional) Setup Public Elastic IP and assing it to your EC2 instance